Table of Contents

 Born from Ra’s umbilical cord?

-The widely accepted origin stories of Apophis depict him as born after Ra from his discarded umbilical cord.
+The only surviving origin stories of Apophis depict him as born after Ra from his discarded umbilical cord.
 This piece of flesh does look like a snake but it’s still one of the more unique origin myths of a deity out there.
-It ties in perfectly with one of the main motifs in Egyptian culture, however, which is that the evil and chaos in our lives is born from our own struggle against non-existence.
+It ties in perfectly with one of the main motifs in Egyptian culture, however, which is that chaos in our lives is born from our own struggle against non-existence.

 Apophis’ endless battles against Ra